WebAssembly/spec/spectec/doc/Latex.md

 ```
 to pre-process the files `<patch-files ...>`, which are assumed to be in the format `<format>` -- currently either `latex` (default) or `sphinx`.

-The processed files are expected to contain an arbitrary number of [splice anchors](#splicing], which are then replaced by embedded Latex formulas.
+The processed files are expected to contain an arbitrary number of [splice anchors](#splicing), which are then replaced by embedded Latex formulas.

 The respective formular are generated from the definitions in the `<source-files ...>`, which must be a well-formed in the [language](Language.md).